mrshll1001/ocds-sample-frameworks-data/README.md

 }
 ```

-Glasgow City is the one setting up the framework, so they have an entry in the `parties` array:
+Glasgow City is the one Establishing the framework, so they have an entry in the `parties` array:
 ```json
 {
   "parties": [